Fault Detection via Occupation Kernel Principal Component Analysis: Experiments

 The controller used in the simulation is from Sections $7, 7.2,$ and $7.3$ in \cite{SCC.Beard2008}.
 Given a desired setpoint, the controller regulates the quadrotor to the setpoint by manipulating the velocity, pitch, and roll using three separate proportional-integral-derivative (PID) controllers.
 The control gains are identical for each of the three PID controllers.
 For the training data the proportional gain $K_P$, integral gain $K_I$, and derivative gain $K_D$ were selected to be $5,2$, and $8$, respectively.
 For examples of noise-free normal and faulty trajectories for the major and the minor faults, see Figs. \ref{fig:NaATrajectory} and \ref{fig:NaATrajectoryMinor}, respectively.

-The algorithm is trained on a data set consisting of $100$ trajectories sampled at $5$ Hz for $15.2$ seconds.
-Gaussian noise with standard deviation $0.01$ is added to all trajectories to simulate sensor noise.
+The algorithm is trained on a data set consisting of $500$ trajectories of randomly generated lengths, sampled at approximately $5$ Hz.
+Irregular sampling rates and measurement noise are implemented similar to Experiment \ref{exp:academic}.
 Each trajectory is started from a random initial condition in the box with side length 2 centered at the origin in $\mathbb{R}^{12}$ and the quadrotor is commanded to fly to the origin.
 Actuator faults are simulated by altering the PID gains.
 To simulate major actuator faults, $20$ trajectories are generated using $K_P=15$, $K_D=2$, and $K_I=12$, and the minor actuator faults are simulated by generating another $20$ trajectories using $K_P=4$, $K_D=7$, and $K_I=3$.

-The Gaussian radial basis function kernel with width parameter $\mu=1000$ is used for PCA and $N=50$ eigenvectors are used for reconstruction.
+The Gaussian radial basis function kernel with width parameter $\mu=10$ is used for OKPCA and $N=100$ eigenvectors are used for reconstruction.
 The reconstruction errors for the faulty trajectories are then compared with those corresponding to $20$ newly generated normal trajectories.
 Fig. \ref{fig:MajWNoise} and Fig. \ref{fig:MinWNoise} show the fault detection capabilities for trajectories generated with major and minor actuator faults, respectively.
-The fault detection threshold is set to be $\varepsilon_{maj.} = 10\max_{i}\{R(\gamma_i)\}_{i=1}^M$ for the major actuator faults and $\varepsilon_{min.} = 3\max_{i}\{R(\gamma_i)\}_{i=1}^M$ for the minor actuator faults. \end{experiment}
+The fault detection threshold is set to be $\varepsilon_{major} = 2\max_{i}\{R(\gamma_i)\}_{i=1}^M$ for the major actuator tests and $\varepsilon_{minor} = \max_{i}\{R(\gamma_i)\}_{i=1}^M$ for the minor actuator tests. \end{experiment}